GeekCmore/cpwn/README.md

 ```sh
 cpwn fetch
 ```
+If you run into problems during fetch, just add `--force` options to forece update the pkgs.
 ### init
 After fetch, everything is finish.
 What you need to do is `init` in your work directory with your pwn file patchedless like this:
 ```sh